hernad/harbour/README.md

 ### 1.1 Harbour based projects - common scenario

 Harbour programming language is used in production exclusively for business applications (ERP, accounting).
-Harbour applications are first built with Clipper/DOS (now abandoned programing environment).
-Projects are built and maintained by dominantly `"old school"` and also mostly old age :( developers.
+Harbour applications have had built at first place with Clipper/DOS (now abandoned programing environment).
+Projects are built and maintained dominantly by `"old school"` and old age developers :(.

-### 1.2 Harbour Ecosystem
+### 1.2 Harbour Ecosystem (target platforms)

-Many developers are relying on commercial tools GUI and reporting libraries (eg. FiveWin, Xailer).
+Many harbour developers are relying on commercial GUI and reporting libraries (eg. FiveWin, Xailer).
-Developers and library vendors mostly targets `win32` platform, minorly `linux`.
-Besises the fact harbour is multiplatform project, mature GUI applications are exclusively built for windos/WinAPI.
+These library vendors primarily targets `windos/WinAPI` (32-bit) platform.
+Linux and MacOS are not used in production evironments (fronted).
+The exception are those who use client/server client/server DBF base applications (backend).
+They often targes `linux`.
+In the summary, most of harbour applications in production are running in Windows OS environments.

 ### 1.3 Current state